stephmhwong/E444-F2024-PRA2/README.md

+<h1> Stephanie Wong ECE444 Lab2 </h1>
-this repo is a clone of https://github.com/miguelgrinberg/flasky
+This repo is a clone of https://github.com/miguelgrinberg/flasky